 Costs – general

-Cuba offers the student on a medical elective an experience unobtainable anywhere else in the world, though compared to Africa and India, for example, Cuba has always been a relatively expensive destination.
+Cuba offers the student on a medical elective an experience unobtainable anywhere else in the world, though compared to Africa and India, for example, it is a more expensive destination because Cuba charges tuition fees.
 Once you get there, living in Cuba is relatively cheap.
-However, in addition to the costs of air travel and local transport, board and lodging, there are significant charges for tuition.

 Most of the costs quoted here which you pay in Cuba are quoted in Cuban convertible pesos (CUCs) with a conversion into £ sterling.
 The exchange rate is generally around £ 1.00 = 1.55 CUCs and 1.00 CUC = £ 0.64.
 Check the current exchange rate.